ChowJunHao/Python-Term-Project/README.md

 ### Reference Features Integrated:

+- Basic structure of periodic table that sort by group and period.
 - Search function that allows users to search by symbol, name, or atomic number.
 - Color-coded periodic table to visually differentiate element categories.